LIFETIME

 Data in the *.lof file

-Q: The *.lof lifetimee output file has a list of the Boundary and Pflex nodes and some stresses info between timesteps: DSigma-M1 - Mod.-DSigma-M1 - Mean-Sigma-M1 - DSigma-M2 - Mod.-DSigma-M2 - Mean-Sigma-M2.
+Q: The *.lof lifetime output file has a list of the Boundary and Pflex nodes and some stresses info between timesteps: DSigma-M1 - Mod.-DSigma-M1 - Mean-Sigma-M1 - DSigma-M2 - Mod.-DSigma-M2 - Mean-Sigma-M2.
 What are the meaning of the different stresses listed?

 A: The results in the *.lof file will be according to the input from the fatigue data file (the CFATFL part of the FLEXCROSS input) If you process both longitudinal (denoted M1) and transverse (denoted M2) failure modes, the meaning of the parameters are: